 In January 2019, Germany’s Commission on Growth, Structural Change and Employment reached a compromise to close all coal-fired power plants by 2038 at the latest.
 This is an important signal to the international community.
-Four months on, the Brown to Green Forum will discuss Germany’s coal phase out plans and present Climate Transparency’s G20 coal brief and ODI’s forthcoming report ‘Ending G20 subsidies to coal production and consumption’.
+Four months on, the Brown to Green Forum discussed Germany’s coal phase out plans and presented Climate Transparency’s G20 coal brief and ODI’s forthcoming report ‘Ending G20 subsidies to coal production and consumption’.

-A stakeholder discussion will shed light on the economic, legal, climate-related and social aspects of coal phase out with lessons learned from other G20 countries.
-What are the economic implications of a market-driven or state-driven coal phase out?
-And what are the opportunities for social and economic innovation in former coal regions?
+A stakeholder discussion shed light on the economic, legal, climate-related and social aspects of coal phase out with lessons learned from other G20 countries.
+The Forum answered, among other, following questions: what are the economic implications of a market-driven or state-driven coal phase out?
+What are the opportunities for social and economic innovation in former coal regions?
 How can G20 countries work together to share experience of coal phase out?
 How can the Powering Past Coal Alliance support those dedicated to a coal phase out?

 8.30 Arrival and coffee

 - Rita Schutt, Deputy DG General issues of specific sectors of the economy;